Barker Mill: Description and history

-The Barker Mill is set on the south bank of the Little Androscoggin River, a short way upriver from its confluence with the Big Androscoggin River.
+The Barker Mill is set on the south bank of the Little Androscoggin River, a short way upriver from its confluence with the Androscoggin River.
 It is a five-story brick structure, 33 bays in width, with a mansard roof and a tower section that projects from its front (east-facing) facade.
-Its sash windows are general set in slightly-recessed panels, separated by pilaster-like piers and horizontal bands.
+Its sash windows are general set in slightly recessed panels, separated by pilaster-like piers and horizontal bands.
 The roof has a bracketed cornice, and the steep portion of the mansard roof is lined with gable-roof dormers.
 The central tower is five full stories in height, with a reconstructed mansard-roofed sixth floor which also has gabled dormers embedded.

-The Little Androscoggin Water Power Company was formed in 1870 to exploit the water power provided by the Little Androscoggin at this point, to which it end it purchased a large amount of land along the river.
+The Little Androscoggin Water Power Company was formed in 1870 to exploit the water power provided by the Little Androscoggin at this point, to which end it purchased a large amount of land along the river.
 The river was dammed (the dam is just upstream from the mill building) in 1872, and the mill building, designed by Maine native Charles F. Douglas, was completed in 1873.
 It was named for the company's directing agent, C. I. Barker.
 The mill produced shirting, sheeting, and other woven textiles for many years.
 The building was converted to an affordable retirement community in 1979.